Kevinpgalligan/EmojipastaBot/README.md

 It was built by scraping thousands of comments from r/emojipasta and using them to form mappings from word->emoji.
-The bot itself, and the scraping tool, are based on the PRAW framework, and the 'emoji' Python package was used identify emojis in the r/emojipasta comments.
+The bot itself, and the scraping tool, are based on the PRAW framework, and the 'emoji' Python package was used to identify emojis in the r/emojipasta comments.

 There are no hard-coded credentials or user details in the code, so